MicrosoftDocs/power-platform/power-platform/admin/manage-storage-asyncoperation-base-table.md

 System jobs have the following status:

-- **Completed** - The job no longer executes any step, and providing three possible status eeasons:
+- **Completed** - The job no longer executes any step, and providing three possible status reasons:
   - **Succeeded** - The job did what was expected.
   - **Failed** - There was a failure while processing the job.
   - **Canceled** - The job won't be executed.